What are the SEIS Company Requirements?

-- The company must have a permanent establishment in the UK as defined under the SEIS rules.
+- It must have a permanent establishment in the UK as defined under the SEIS rules.

 - The company must carry on a genuine new trading venture.

-- The company must be carrying on a qualifying business activity.
+- It must be carrying on a qualifying business activity.
 Whilst the definition of a qualifying business activity is wide, activities such as property development, operating or managing hotels and nursing homes and farming will not qualify beyond de minimis

 - The maximum amount of funds that a company can raise through investments qualifying for SEIS is £150,000.
 This includes any State Aid funding received prior to the issuing of SEIS shares.